jarix/Robotics_ROS_RTAB-Map/README.md

-# Robotics_ROS_Monte_Carlo_Localizer
+# Robotics_ROS_RTAB-Map

-Robot localization within a Gazebo simulated office environment utilizing the [ROS AMCL package](http://wiki.ros.org/amcl).
+Robot Simultaneous Localization and Mapping (SLAM) within a Gazebo simulated office environment utilizing the [ROS RTAB-MAP Package](http://wiki.ros.org/rtabmap_ros).
+RTAB-Map (Real-Time Appearance-Based Mapping) is a popular SLAM solution implemented as a ROS Packager.

 Custom ROS package:
 - **my_robot**:  Simple robot consisting of 2 rotational wheels and a caster wheel for movement and a LiDAR sensor for sensing.